Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models: Experimental Results

 We evaluate Adan on the large language models (LLMs), GPT-2~\cite{radford2019language}, for code generalization tasks, which enables the completion and synthesis of code, both from other code snippets and natural language descriptions.
 LLMs work across a wide range of domains, tasks, and programming languages, and can, for example, assist professional and citizen developers with building new applications.
 We pre-train GPT-2 on The-Stack dataset (Python only)~\cite{Kocetkov2022TheStack} from BigCode\footnote{\url{https://www.bigcode-project.org}} and evaluated on the HumanEval dataset~\cite{chen2021codex} by zero-shot learning.
 HumanEval is used to measure functional correctness for synthesizing programs from docstrings.
 It consists of 164 original programming problems, assessing language comprehension, algorithms, and simple mathematics, with some comparable to simple software interview questions.
 We set the temperature to 0.8 during the evaluation.

 We report pass@k~\cite{kulal2019spoc} in Table~\ref{tab:gpt} to evaluate the functional correctness, where $k$ code samples are generated per problem, a problem is considered solved if any sample passes the unit tests and the total fraction of problems solved is reported.
-We can observe that on GPT-2, Adan surpasses its default Adam optimizer in terms of pass@k within only half pre-training steps, which implies that Adan has a much large potential in training LLMs with fewer computational costs.
+We can observe that on GPT-2, Adan surpasses its default Adam optimizer in terms of pass@k within only half of the pre-training steps, which implies that Adan has a much larger potential in training LLMs with fewer computational costs. \textbf{For more comprehensive results on LLMs, please refer to Appendix Sec.~\ref{sec:llm}}.